jxx123/simglucose/README.md

 Note: there might be some minor differences between auto install version and manual install version.
 Use `git clone` and manual installation to get the latest version.

 ## Quick Start
+### Use simglucose as a simulator and test controllers
 Run the simulator user interface
 ```python
 from simglucose.simulation.user_interface import simulate